jaybutera/thanks/readme.md

+Thanks is a compiler of a [custom file format](https://github.com/jaybutera/thanks/blob/master/docs/file_format.md) to an IPFS knowledge graph.

 ```
 Complex ideas, deep beliefs and theories are not brought into existence in one
 Eureka moment.
 Our most creative thoughts are often the most spontaneous.